Steve Bannon's contempt conviction hailed by 1/6 committee

 Associated Press

-WASHINGTON (AP) — Steve Bannon, a longtime ally of former President Donald Trump, was convicted on Friday of contempt charges for defying a congressional subpoena from the House committee investigating the Jan.
+WASHINGTON (AP) — Steve Bannon, a longtime ally of former President Donald Trump, was convicted Friday of contempt charges for defying a congressional subpoena from the House committee investigating the Jan.
 6 insurrection at the U.S. Capitol.
+Committee leaders called the verdict “a victory for the rule of law.”

 Bannon, 68, was convicted after a four-day trial in federal court on two counts: one for refusing to appear for a deposition and the other for refusing to provide documents in response to the committee’s subpoena.
 The jury of 8 men and 4 women deliberated just under three hours.